AndyLi07/TnTGenome/README.md

 # TnTGenome
-Genome Visualising using TnT Genome, which is a javascript library for displaying genome based annotations.
+Genome Visualising to add more features on TnT Genome, which is a javascript library for displaying genome based annotations.